-Article Author: Child Welfare Information Gateway; U.S. Department of Health and Human Services
+Author: Child Welfare Information Gateway.
+(2015).
+Child welfare and human trafficking.
+Washington, DC: U.S. Department of Health and Human Services, Children's Bureau.

-1. Enumerate the needs of victims of trafficking.
+1. List three needs of victims of trafficking.

 2. Explain who is considered a victim of sex trafficking.

-3. Investigate what needs to be demonstrated in order to prove labor trafficking of a child.
+3. Summarize what needs to be demonstrated in order to prove labor trafficking of a child.

-4. Elucidate how children and youth who are victims of trafficking can often be distinguished from other children who receive child welfare services.
+4. Appraise how children and youth who are victims of trafficking can often be distinguished from other children who receive child welfare services.

-5. Identify signs that a child or teen is a victim of sex trafficking.
+5. Identify five signs that a child or teen is a victim of sex trafficking.